Posts

 • 1 min read

 Most applications need to store and retrieve data.
 While file systems enable basic data storage, they lack the ability to efficiently find, retrieve and update specific data items within files.
-Databases were first introduced in 1968 as flat-file-based databases.
+The first Database was invented in 1961 at GE and included a data model, description language, and manipulation language (store, retrieve, modify, delete).
+In 1968 flat-file-based databases were introduced.
 Then the Hierarchical Database came into existence when IBM introduced its first database, IMS (Information Management System).
 In a hierarchical database, data is organized in a tree-like structure, with each parent node having multiple child nodes.
 This type of database was popular in the early days of computing, but it has since been largely replaced by more flexible and powerful database systems.

 Read More